 Back pain is one of the most common musculoskeletal problems, affecting up to 8 in 10 people at some time during their lives.
-At his practice in Dallas and Grapevine, Texas, double board-certified pain management specialist Mohammed Shaikh, MD, and his team offer minimally invasive and conservative treatments to relieve back pain and encourage the body’s healing process.
+At his practice in Dallas and Carrollton, Texas, double board-certified pain management specialist Mohammed Shaikh, MD, and his team offer minimally invasive and conservative treatments to relieve back pain and encourage the body’s healing process.
 Call today to receive treatment for back pain, or make your appointment online.

 Back pain happens when there’s a problem with one or more of the components in your spine, including: